Visit our keyboard shortcuts docs for details

 Each year, park rangers respond to dozens of search or rescue incidents in the park.
 These frequently involve heat exhaustion, dehydration, climbing or scrambling and improper footwear.

 We want your visit to be safe and enjoyable.
 Below are some of the potential hazards you may experience during your visit.
 Please become familiar with them, and keep them in mind while you're here.

 Heat & Sun

 During the summer, expect high temperatures, intense sunlight and low humidity.
 Eat plenty of food and drink at least one gallon of water each day.
 Carry and drink water during all activities, such as hiking.
 Wear loose-fitting, light-colored clothing and a wide-brimmed hat.
 Apply sunscreen to all exposed skin.
 Avoid hiking in the middle of the day.
 Save strenuous activity for early mornings or evenings.
-Water is available at the visitor center and at Devils Garden Trailhead and Campground.
+You can get water at the visitor center and at the Devils Garden trailhead and campground.

 Wear sturdy shoes with enough tread to give you good traction.
 Do not hike in smooth-soled shoes or boots.
 Some trails cover uneven terrain and follow rock ledges.

 Climbing & Scrambling

 Slickrock invites adventure.
-When you climb or scramble, be sure you can retrace your steps, and remember that it is often harder to climb back down.
-Sandstone is very slippery when wet or covered in sand.
-It is prohibited to climb on or walk across any arch larger than three feet.
+When you climb or scramble, be sure you can retrace your steps.
+Climbing up is easier than climbing back down.
+Sandstone is slippery when wet or covered in sand.
+Do not climb or walk on arches or major features like Balanced Rock.